ohmjs/ohm/doc/syntax-reference.md

 <code>~ <i>expr</i></code>

 Succeeds if the expression `expr` cannot be matched, and does not consume anything from the input stream.
-Usually used as part of a sequence, e.g. `~"\n" _` will consume any single character that is not a new line character.
+Usually used as part of a sequence, e.g., `~"\n" _` will consume any single character that is not a new line character.

 ### Arrays